Overwhelmed in Stanislaus County? Here's How to Get Help Without 20 Phone Calls

 Spend 3 minutes on the Resources page.
 Go to helpishope.org/resources and complete the Total Resource Check‑In as best you can right now.

-You deserve support that sees your whole story, not just one problem at a time.
-In Stanislaus County, you don’t have to walk this maze alone.
-Help Is Hope was built to stand in the gap with you.
+You deserve support that sees your whole story — not just one problem at a time.
+In Stanislaus County, you don't have to walk this maze alone.
+We were built to stand in the gap with you.

 If you were to start with just one step today, would filling out the Total Resource Check‑In or talking to someone through the 24/7 chat feel more doable for you?